saloni1990/Front-End-Developer-Technical-Challenge/README.md

 When clicking on the heart icon in any of the cards the colour should change from black to red to indicate to the user that this product has been added to their favorite products.

 ### Bug 4 - User should be able to delete cards
-When clicking on the cross icon in the card a modal should appear (as per design) and the user should be able to click on 'delete' to remove this card.
+When clicking on the cross icon in the card a modal should appear (as per design) and the user should be able to click on 'Delete' to remove this card.

 ### Bug 5 - Cards should be the same height as per design
 Currently not all cards have the same height.
 We would like the cards to take the height of the largest one in each row.
 Not all rows need to be the same height.